fResult/Just-Systems-Design/exercises/12_design-airbnb/README.md

 ### 3. Listings Storage & Quadtree

-First and foremost, we can expect to store all of our listings in a SQL table.\
+First, we will store all our listings in a SQL table.\
-This will be our primary source of truth for listings on Airbnb, and whenever a host creates or deletes a listing, this SQL table will be written to.
+This table will be the primary source of truth for Airbnb listings.\
+Whenever a host creates or deletes a listing, the SQL table will also be updated.

-Then, since we care about the latency of browsing listings on Airbnb, and since this browsing will require querying listings based on their location, we can store our listings in a region quadtree, to be traversed for all browsing functionality.
+To reduce latency when browsing listings based on their location.\
+We will store the listings in a region quadtree.\
+This quadtree will allow us to traverse all browsing functionality.

-Since we're optimizing for speed, it'll make sense to store this quadtree in memory on some auxiliary machine, which we can call a "geo index," but we need to make sure that we can actually fit this quadtree in memory.
+For speed optimization, it makes sense to store the quadtree in memory on an auxiliary machine, called a "geo index".\

-In this quadtree, we'll need to store all the information about listings that needs to be displayed on the UI when a renter is browsing through listings: a title, a description, a link pointing to a property image, a unique listing ID, etc..
+We need to ensure that the quadtree fits in memory.

+The quadtree will store all necessary information for the UI, such as the title, description, image link, and unique listing ID.

-Assuming a single listing takes up roughly 10 KB of space (as an upper bound), some simple math confirms that we can store everything we need about listings in memory.
+**Assuming each listing takes up about 10 KB of space (as an upper bound), we can calculate the memory requirement as follows:**

 $$
 \begin{aligned}